getml/getml-community/src/documentation/docs/home/getting_started/getting_started.rst

 table is associated to many rows in the peripheral table.
 In order to use the information from the peripheral table, we need to merge the many rows corresponding to one entry in the population table into so-called features.
-This done using certain aggregations.
+This is done using certain aggregations.

 .. image:: getting_started_files/getting_started_18_0.png